#[derive(Inspect)]

 Expand description

-derive macro can be applied to named structs in order to generate an
+The Unit derive macro can be applied to named structs in order to generate an

-trait.
+implementation of the Unit trait.
 The name of the field corresponds to the

-inspect node or property name, and the type of the field must also implement Unit
+inspect node or property name, and the type of the field must also implement Unit.

-are supplied for most primitives and String
+Implementations of Unit are supplied for most primitives and String.

 Example: